KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 > One area that cries out for automation is UI testing.
 > (4.3.2.
 Regression testing without unit tests)

-So, UI tests take too many time and too many human resources in mobile in many case.
+So, UI tests take too many time and too many human resources in mobile in many cases.
 Because test automation for mobile is difficult than we app.

-But, automated UI tests support re-engineering in many time.
+But, automated UI tests can support re-engineering in many times.
-You can check most of views, screen transaction without crashes and so on, automatically.
+You can check automatically most of the layouts, screen transactions without crashes and so on.
-You can check various OS versions and resolutions without human resorces.
+You can also check combinations of various OS versions and resolutions without additional human resources.

 This benefit also lead psychological safety for developers.

-# Test environment for Mobile apps tend to be flipped pyramid easily
+# Flipped pyramid make development cycle slow

 ![](images/based_on_test_pyramid_mobile.png)

-I shown ideal test pyramid for test automation before.
+I talked ideal test pyramid for test automation before.
-But in mobile context, it is easy to make it flipped.
+But in the mobile context, it is easy to make it flipped.
-Because checking UIs manually is easy than test automation but it block swift development cycle in the future.
+Because checking UIs manually is easy than test automation but it blocks swift development cycle in the future.

 # implement the strategy

 # Automated UI Test with Appium from 2014

 So, I've tried to implement UI Test since 2014, I've joined cookpad.
-I run UI tests manually and implement automated test step by step.
+While conducting manual tests, I've been working on test automation step by step.
 I've implemented it with Ruby :p

 # Architecture for UI Tests